 impact to page rendering latency) and an optimized content blocking database.
 Orion's native ad-blocking successfully blocks 99.99% of all ads, including YouTube ads, both on desktop and mobile.

 How does Orion support Web Extensions?

-Early in development we made a (faithful) decision to natively support Web Extensions API
+Early in development we made a (faithful) decision to natively support the Web Extensions API.

 This is the same API shared

 by browsers like Chrome and Firefox and what makes their